allimuu/mw-mods/README.md

 **Spear**

-Spear is about maintaing tactical advange over your opponent with momentum and range, so spear gains bonus damage against more heavily fatigued opponents.
-And chance to get an Adrenaline Rush as you press the advantage which recovers a lot of fatigue.

-_Details_

-Adrenaline Rush is 50 pts Restore Fatigue for 3 seconds.

-Momemntum is when you have higher percentage remaining fatigue than your enemy.
-(I.e. you have 50/100 fatigue and your enemy has 30/100)
+Spear is a tactical weapon with it you can maintain advantage by gaining Momentum (bonus damage per hit if you have more total percentage fatigue than your enemy) and a chance to gain Adrenaline Rush on hit (50pts Restore Fatigue for 3 seconds).

 **Skill Level 25**